VDIGPKU/IterNet/README.md

  ```

 ## License
+The project is only free for academic research purposes, but needs authorization for commerce.
+For commerce permission, please contact wyt@pku.edu.cn.

+## Acknowledgements
-This project is based on [ABINet](https://github.com/FangShancheng/ABINet.git) which is under the 2-clause BSD License - see the [LICENSE file](https://github.com/FangShancheng/ABINet/blob/main/LICENSE) for details.
+This project is based on [ABINet](https://github.com/FangShancheng/ABINet.git).
 Thanks for their great works.